Case Studies: FUTURE OF HR

 HR knew ITS carried cultural ramifications (this shift would directly impact people's performance ratings and compensation) and would set new expectations for how to be an effective leader at Navy Federal.
 On top of that, HR leadership recognized the need to organize around this work in a way that wouldn't burn people out.

-Our mandate: Coach the HR team through the successful delivery of ITS and apply lessons learned to build a sustainable operating model HR could use to enable change at scale across the business.
+Coach the HR team through the successful delivery of ITS and apply lessons learned to build a sustainable operating model HR could use to enable change at scale across the business.

 We diagnosed challenges at three levels.